-Clean, level, and square cuts and assembly simply give our projects a professional appearance and something in which we can take pride.
+Clean, level, and square cuts and assembly simply give our projects a professional appearance and something we can take pride in.

 Perhaps the piece of wood was not examined closely enough, and we find ourselves cutting a warped board.
 Sometimes that cutting surface was not the flat surface we thought it was when the cutting began; it is important to keep a board flat when cutting.